JulieWoolie/devsite/content/menus/header/_index.md

 weight: 50
 ---

-The `<header>` tag is where metadata is declared and styles/scripts are linked.
+The `<head>` tag is where metadata is declared and styles/scripts are linked.

 ## Examples
 Header with options, screen size and style linked: